 Search Notary Law Updates

-WI Assembly Bill 704 - Wisconsin enacts the Uniform Power of Attorney Act (UPOAA).
-If a power of attorney is presented for notarization, a Notary will need to know that a signer may sign the power of attorney or may direct another person to sign it for him or her.
+MT House Bill 374 - Montana enacts the Uniform Power of Attorney Act (UPOAA).
+If a power of attorney is presented for notarization, a Notary will need to know that a signer may sign the power of attorney or direct another person to sign it for them.
 The Act doesn’t require a power of attorney to be notarized, but a court will presume the signature to be genuine if it is acknowledged before a Notary or an officer authorized to take acknowledgments.

-MN House File 3318 - Minnesota enacts the Uniform Unsworn Foreign Declarations Act (UUFDA).
-The UUFDA permits a person living or traveling outside of the U.S. who must sign a sworn statement to make the statement under penalty of perjury without having to appear before a Notary or U.S. consular officer to take an oath or affirmation.
+MT Senate Bill 354 - Montana enacts the Uniform Unsworn Foreign Declarations Act (UUFDA), permitting a person living or traveling outside the U.S. who must sign certain sworn statements to make the statements under penalty of perjury without having to appear before a Notary or U.S. consular officer to take an oath or affirmation.

 Close